How to Choose The Right Methodology for Project Management?

 In direct contrast with the Waterfall methodology, Agile is a much more dynamic project management style which takes into account the iterative nature of software.
 It emphasizes communication, collaboration, flexibility and a working product over documentation.
 This makes Agile a good fit for projects with co-located teams, less rigid constraints and a schedule that is not finalized.

-Scrum is a very well-known and common Agile methodology with a high focus on communication and accountability.
+Scrum is a very well-known and common Agile methodology for project management with a high focus on communication and accountability.
 It uses a technique called Sprints which are two to six week periods during which a specific set of high priority tasks are completed.
 Tools such as burn down charts and scrum boards are used to track progress, and meetings are an integral part of the process.
 These meetings and tools are meant to increase collaboration and ensure that necessary functionality is being implemented.
 Additionally, a retrospective meeting is also held after every Sprint so that issues in the process can be addressed and improved upon for the next sprint.

 If quick iteration and responding to changes is important for your project, then Scrum is a good project development methodology to use.
 There should be a stable product at the end of each Sprint, with business needs always prioritized.
 In addition, Scrum team members often work on many tasks without specializing in one role.
 It is good to take your teams skill sets into consideration when deciding on a management methodology.